fabrezi/euC/README.md

 - A method is a member function (Cpp term).
 A method is a function within a class.
 - Cpp can have functions outside the class.
 Java does not.

+## New Training

+euC has to be solved with java instead of C++.
+This is due to client requirements and bussiness needs.
+Java is a bussiness bean.

+a set contains 5 programs/ questions.